stephenpc/k8s-raspberry-pi/README.md

 Automated Installation and Configuration of Kubernetes (K8s) on Raspberry Pi

 ## Prerequisites
-* Raspberry Pi boards with a minimum of 2 GiB RAM, preconfigured with Ubuntu (20.04) and on your network
+* Raspberry Pi boards with a minimum of 2 GiB RAM, preconfigured with Ubuntu (20.04) and connected to your network
 * Ansible 2.5.x >= 2.9.x

 ## Directions